Sneferu/SkintBroker/readme.md

 ### Adding Models

 Adding a model is fairly simple.
 Simple extend the ```Net``` class in ```models/model.py```.
-This class in turn extends the MXNet Block class, allowing it to be easily incorporated into the MXNet framework, but adds a couple Skintbroker specific methods to override:
+This class in turn extends the MXNet Block class, allowing it to be easily incorporated into the MXNet framework, but adds a couple SkintBroker specific methods to override:

 ```features()```: This is the list of features output by this net.
 It is useful when it feeds another net, so that mismatches in the feature set can be immediately detected.